 - Spoilage rates for loop staple bound products may be higher than for similar saddle stitched books because of the precision required when binding the books.

 What size are the loops in loop staple binding?

-Heritage Printing is are able to produce a 6mm or approximately a ¼” loop staple.
+Heritage Printing, Signs & Displays is are able to produce a 6mm or approximately a ¼” loop staple.

 Oversized loops fit bigger binder rings, not bigger loads.
 Contrary to common belief, oversized loops do not provide additional strength.
 In fact, the strength is slightly less due to the additional stress the extra pages will put on the loop staple.
 Because the same length of wire can cause bending or warping.
 The same limitations that apply to 6mm loops should be used as a guide for oversized 8mm loops.
-Heritage doesn’t provide 8mm loops.
+Heritage Printing, Signs & Displaysdoesn’t provide 8mm loops.

 For best results, limit your loop staple binding projects to a maximum of 48 pages of 80lb coated text.
 Going beyond this many pages in a loop staple bound booklet tends to cause binding failure after some use.

 If you are planning on having booklets printed and are considering a saddle stitch binding method or drilled holes, loop staple binding is a great way to get the best of both worlds while improving the overall professional feel and functionality of your booklet.
-Heritage Printing has perfected the loop staple booklet binding process and has been providing this service for over two decades.
+Heritage Printing, Signs & Displays has perfected the loop staple booklet binding process and has been providing this service for over two decades.

-When you need a professionally produced and loop staple bound booklet Heritage Printing is just a call away.
+When you need a professionally produced and loop staple bound booklet Heritage Printing, Signs & Displays is just a call away.
 Get started on your project right away by sending us a quote request.